 You’re not alone.
 A 2013 study by Which?
-Money found that one in five Britons admit to have made some mistakes when buying a house.
+Money found that one in five Britons admit having made some mistakes when buying a house.

 What brings on Buyer’s Remorse?